Iris Chang: Memorials

 In tribute to Chang, the survivors held a service at the Nanjing Massacre Memorial Hall, around the same time as her funeral, held at the Gate of Heaven Cemetery in Los Altos, California on November 12, 2004.
 The Memorial Hall, which collects documents, photos, and human remains from the massacre, added both a wing and a bronze statue dedicated to Chang in 2005.

 In 2017, the Iris Chang Memorial Hall was built in Huai'an, China.

-In 2019, Iris Chang Park was inaugurated in the Rincon district of San Jose.
+On November 9, 2019, Iris Chang Park was inaugurated in the Rincon district of San Jose.